-Confiscation of the proceeds of crime
+Confiscation of the Proceeds of Crime

-Much sown, meagre harvest
+Many seeds, meagre harvest

 Under the motto ‘crime must nor pay’, additional budgets of at least €634.1 million were released between 2010 and 2021 to confiscate the proceeds of crime.
 But the results of the additional budgets have not matched the Minister of Justice and Security’s expectations.
 The Netherlands Court of Audit found that a lot has been sown in the past 10 years but the harvest has been meagre.